Internal Links

 My mission

-I have always had a purpose in life, which is to understand
+I seem to have always had a purpose in life, which is to understand

 more about the universe and science and observe the Night Sky.
 I have no